Nispeter/nispeter.github.io/_portfolio/blitz_drift.md

 ---
 [GitHub Repo](https://github.com/Nispeter/BlitzDrift_Client_CGS){: .btn .btn--primary}
 ## Game Description
-**Blitz Tanks**
-A fast-paced **multiplayer tank racing game** with explosive combat, chaotic power-ups, and both online and couch co-op action.
+**Blitz Drift**  A fast-paced **multiplayer tank racing game** with explosive combat, chaotic power-ups, and both online and couch co-op action.
 You and your team form a blitz squad, tasked with destroying a city as quickly as possible—while competing against each other.
 Wreak havoc on the environment or take down your teammates to secure victory.

+This projct was made with the intention of learing about high level networking and local coop multiplayer, using the new Godot4 input system.

 {% include gallery %}